famousj/gentle-gall-intro/cards.md

 ```
 >   "%lightbulb passing %on"
 >   '%lightbulb changing lit state'
+>>  "successful %poke-ack"
 ```

-The first message is from our new `%pass-note`, and the second one for the `%set-lit`.
+The first message is from our new `%pass-note`.
+The second one for the `%set-lit`.
+The third message is the acknowledgment from `on-agent`.

 ## Exercises